-NOTE: See Policy Manual § 902 for strip searches and other in-custody searches and see Policy Manual § 510 for vehicle/impound/search.
+NOTE: See Policy Manual § 324 Temporary Custody of Juveniles regarding procedures specific to juveniles; Policy Manual § 902 for strip searches and other in-custody searches; and see Policy Manual § 510 for vehicle/impound/search.

 This policy provides guidelines consistent with the Juvenile Justice and Delinquency Prevention Act for juveniles taken into temporary custody by members of the Spokane Police Department (34 USC § 11133).